West Palm Beach Medical Malpractice Lawyer

 After having your trust betrayed by a doctor or other medical practitioner, you’re probably uncertain about what to do next.
 This is perfectly normal and understandable.
-We’ve answered a few questions here, but for more in-depth information, please contact our office to consult with a West Palm Beach medical malpractice lawyer.
+We’ve answered a few questions here, but for more in-depth information, please contact our office to consult with a West Palm Beach medical negligence attorney.

-How much time do I have to file a medical malpractice claim in Florida?
+How much time do I have to file a medical negligence claim in Florida?

 Florida allows a statute of limitations of just two years for medical malpractice claims.
 If you wait to file until after two years have passed, you could lose your right to compensation and have your case dismissed without ever being heard.

-What is ‘informed consent,’ and what does it mean to my medical malpractice case?
+What is ‘informed consent,’ and what does it mean to my case?

 Healthcare providers are required to inform you of any risk and possible side effects inherent in a particular course of treatment.
 If your doctor fails to discuss this with you and you are hurt as a result of the treatment, your case might qualify as medical malpractice.

-Will I have to attend court in order to successfully resolve my case?
+Will I have to attend court to successfully resolve my case?

 Not usually.
 In most personal injury cases, including medical malpractice, your attorney can settle the case outside of the courtroom.
 How do we do this?
 We will negotiate with the medical provider or his or her insurance company.
 Only when the other side refuses to pay you fairly will we need to enter the courtroom.